 Hence we have actors, wrestlers, and notorious celebrities in, or running, for high offices.
 Only the appearance of truth, not facts, runs well on instant-media.
 Our conversations are being dissected into tiny “digestible” chunks, devoid of context, lacking development, and disconnected from the larger world.

 The kicker is that this book, for all it’s pellucid insight, wasn’t just written and released yesterday, nor last year, nor in the last several years.
 It was written over thirty (30) years ago.
-If not for references to Nixon, Reagan, the TV shows Dallas, Laugh-In, Kojak, and only the mention of micro-computing, you’d never know he wasn’t writing about today and our Age of Information.
+If not for references to Nixon, Reagan, the TV shows Dallas, Laugh-In, Kojak, and only a glancing mention of micro-computing, you’d never know he wasn’t writing about today and the Information Age.
 That explains the bracketed words in the quotations above.
 In most cases, I was substituting “television” with more contemporary media terms to highlight how we’ve moved into a heightened super-superficial media-scape, but to also expose how this topic is more than a contemporary internet/antisocial media problem.
 It’s ingrained into our system, and deeply rooted.

 Orwell and Huxley are used to illustrate his argument.
 Both imagined a future dystopia—1984 and A Brave New World, respectively.
 In their books the media features prominently as makers of culture and shapers of popular beliefs which take their worlds down a path of decadence.
 One world descends into despotic authoritarianism, Big Brother; the other into a world of blissful ignorance that willingly relinquishes control to its oligarchs.
 Later in the twentieth century, Postman comes along to rail against television.
 He’s not the first to bash it.
 It has been called “the boob tube” and “the idiot box” decades before Postman let loose with his tirade.
 It’s been accused of putting bees in your head, making you lazy, making you fat, and making you stupid, but Postman goes much farther.
 He doesn’t just give us a TV/twit soundbite smack.
 He gives us a multi-course meal, fully documented, researched, assembled, logically sequenced and contextualized.
 He forms a sharp point using the tool that he posits as the antithesis of visual media in general, and television in particular : the printing press, or as he calls it typography.
 Were he alive today to see what’s happened to the media, that even in his time was consolidating into large mega-media strongholds, piling up information glut (Yes, that term is that old.), spiraling out of control into vacuous programming with increasing advertising, and whittling away investigative journalism, his head would explode.
 He’d be railing against the worldwide web, antisocial media, and the internet monopolies with manic force.
 The gravity of his argument becomes much graver when one appreciates that it comes from, contrasted to today, an idyllic past.
 Ponder that thought.